vre-hub/vre-hub.github.io/docs/notebook.md

 rucio-admin scopes list
 ```

-Alternatively, you could specify the most general --account=root tag, but you might not have the privileges to do so.
+Alternatively, you could specify the most general `--account=root` tag, but you might not have the privileges to do so.
-Otherwise, contact escape-cern@cern.ch to ask for the creation of a new scope that fits your needs.
+Otherwise, contact the VRE team on the **[Slack channel](https://eosc-escape.slack.com/archives/C03Q65M1U5V)** to ask for the creation of a new scope that fits your needs.
 If you have multiple files that you would like to organise into a dataset, click on the 'Add files to a dataset' option, choose the correct scope name and a name for your data set.
 The data set name should identify what kind of data is inside, so please use this format: _ProjectType.DataDescription.DataType_ (DM.LeptonResonance.Data20015_10TeV, the ProjectType for EOSC-Future is either DM or EU).

 **There are two directories which allow you to store files in the DLaaS, and you should be aware of their memeory limitations.**

 1. **/home/jovyan**: shared between all users, capacity of 800GB, it is never cleaned and should be only used to upload upload documents and certificates.
-2. **/scratch/your_username**: the /scratch is shared between users, and is intended to temporarily store large files before they are uploaded on the Data Lake.
-It is cleaned every day at 00.00 CET.
+2. **/eos/escape**: correspons to the CERN-EOS RSE, with TB of space.
+This is the reason why when you 'make availabel' a file that you know is already in that RSE, the Jupyterlab will tell you it is immediately available (you do not have to *replicate* it from a far-away storage, as it is already close to you!). **We therefore strongly recommend to upload on the `CERN-EOS` RSE the files that you know you will be using on the Jupyterhub.**

-**It is always a better practice to upload large data files on the Data Lake directly from the terminal by using the rucio-client commands, as described in the [previous section](rucio_cli.md), in order not to fill up the communal space.**
+**It is always a better practice to upload large data files on the Data Lake directly from the terminal by using the rucio-client commands, as described in the [previous section](docs/rucio.md), in order not to fill up the communal space.**

 When working in a notebook, in order to easily work with Data Lake files, expand the file you need on the rucio extension panel on the left part of the screen, click on 'add to notebook' under the blue eye icon and assign to it an arbitrary variable.
 In the jupyter notebook, type the variable in a shell, run it and check that Rucio automatically finds the file and outputs its specific storage location.